 The notes I received warmed my heart.
 I felt good.
 I felt accomplished.
 I felt that I was putting out good into the world and hopefully repelling what is bad.
 If you can do enough good deeds, they can act as a mosquito net keeping out that which is bad.
 The happiness that others felt at what I had done was a bit overwhelming.
 I didn’t expect such effusive grattitude.
 I can only hope that things really get better for these individuals.
 And truth be told, what I did, while perhaps seen as life saving, required just a few hours of my time.
 It was either help some people out or watch some more bad television.

 Then a lady sat down next to me and started talking to me about the parking lot dog.
 I mentioned how I was worried about the dog.
 But she assured me that he was blessed.
-Whereas other dogs just have one family, he had all of us in the office complex.
+Whereas other dogs just have one family, he had everyone within that complex.
 I smiled at her and thanked her for sharing that perspective.
 I looked at her again.
 She has gone through much in life.
 That one can see.
 She then started talking to me about her flea bites and how her friend had bed bugs.
 I started to itch a bit.
 But I didn’t move.
 I asked her how she was feeling and whether she was ok.
 She noted that she was fine.
 She had her own secret formula to killing all those critters off.
 She proceeded to detail the recipe to me.
 I smiled at her again.
 Resilience!
 I listened to her.
 I smiled.
 I nodded.
 I asked follow up questions.

 I told her that I had to go and thanked her for her company.
 She looked at me and I knew that in that moment she knew my heart was heavy.
 She asked me my name.
 I told her.
 And she noted that it was her mom’s name as well.
-I laughed and said good woman bear that name.
+I laughed and said she said good women bear that name.
 She got up and told me to be strong and hoped that I would be ok.
 She noted that she knew that I have a good heart and that I would rise above it all.
 To her, I was a good person that deserved to be happy.
 I asked her how she knew any of this, as I giggled a bit.
 She said she was 61 years old and knew what was what.
 I teared up for a second and thanked her.
-When I walked away a few feet, I realized that I never got her name.
+When I walked away a few feet, I realized that I never asked her name.
 I turned back around but she was gone.

 It is a crazy world.
 But there are are some interesting moments that cut to your core.